vishnuprathish/smart-planner/README.md

 # Smart Goal Planner

 A Streamlit-based web application that helps users break down their goals into actionable tasks and daily micro-habits.
-The app uses OpenAI's GPT-3.5 to generate personalized plans based on user input and time commitment.
+The app uses OpenAI's GPT-4-mini model to generate personalized plans based on user input and time commitment.

 ## Features